-The Town recognizes a government transfer as revenue when the event giving rise to the transfer occurs, the transfer is authorized, all eligibility criteria, if any, have been met, and reasonable estimates of the amounts can be determined.
+The Town recognizes a government transfer as revenue when the event giving rise to the transfer occurs, the transfer is authorized, all eligibility criteria, if any, have been met, as determined by management, and reasonable estimates of the amounts can be determined.
+These transfers are subject to review by the government funder to ensure compliance.
+Management believes their allocations are accurate.
 A government transfer with stipulations giving rise to an obligation that meets the definition of a liability is recorded as a liability.
 In such circumstances, the Town recognizes revenue as a liability is settled.